HSAFoundation/gccbrig/README.md

-# gccbrig - BRIG gcc frontend for portable HSAIL finalization
+# BRIG gcc frontend for portable HSAIL finalization

 The current development branch was forked from the gcc 4.9.1 release tar ball.